Trans Tape and Other Binding Tapes: The Ultimate Guide

-There are many ways to bind one's breasts to achieve the appearance of a flatter, or differently shaped chest.
-Recently, companies have begun creating tapes specifically for this purpose, generally referred to as trans tape or binding tape.
-These tapes are used especially by members of the transgender community for binding, tucking, and packing, to achieve gender euphoria and combat dysphoria.
-This guide will walk you through the pros/cons, uses, and types of trans/binding tape.
+There are many ways to bind one’s breasts to achieve the appearance of a flatter or differently shaped chest.
+Recently, companies have begun creating tapes specifically for this purpose, generally referred to as binding tape.
+These tapes - including, but not limited to, Trans Tape - are used especially by members of the transgender community for binding, tucking, and packing to achieve gender euphoria and combat dysphoria.
+This guide will walk you through the pros and cons, uses, and types of binding tape, including Trans Tape and its alternatives.

 Note to the readers: This article is not intended to provide health/medical advice, diagnosis, or treatment.
 This article is also not sponsored by any binding tape brand/manufacturer.

-Trans tape is a relatively newer term used to refer to body suitable tape used for chest-binding, though it can be used for many needs including tucking and packing.
-Unlike traditional binding garments such as binders/compression garments, trans tape is generally easier to customize to the body and needs of the individual, and some might find it more comfortable or affordable than other options for binding.
-It also avoids using compression to achieve the appearance of a flat chest.
-It can also be worn for longer periods than a binder can before removal.
+Unlike traditional binding garments such as binders or compression garments, binding tape is generally easier to customize to the body and needs of the individual.
+Some may find it more comfortable or affordable than other binding options.
+It also avoids compression to achieve the appearance of a flat chest and can typically be worn for longer periods than a binder before removal.

-These trans-specific tapes are a slightly altered version of kinesiology tape (known as KT tape), which is marketed for use on muscles to aid the body in healing from and preventing injuries.
-KT tape is made to adhere to the body using a body suitable adhesive, can stretch while holding things in place, and is resistant to sweat and water.
-This has long made it an ideal choice for doctors to give to patients, especially those practicing sports medicine.
+These trans-specific tapes are slightly modified versions of kinesiology tape (commonly known as KT tape), which is traditionally marketed for use on muscles to aid in healing and injury prevention.
+KT tape is designed to adhere to the body using a skin-safe adhesive, can stretch while maintaining support, and is resistant to sweat and water.
+These properties have long made it a popular choice in sports medicine.

-Though KT tape has been used “off-label” by transgender people for quite a while, some users found the tape wasn’t as ideal for their needs as it could be.
-With this in mind, several businesses have taken the chance to redesign this product to create a body suitable tape that is made specifically with binding, and the diverse needs of the transgender community, in mind.
+Though KT tape has been used “off-label” by transgender individuals for some time, some found that it didn’t fully meet their specific needs.
+In response, several businesses have redesigned the product to create body-suitable tape made specifically for binding and the diverse needs of the transgender community.

 Who Needs/Uses Trans Tape?

-That being said, using trans tape for chest binding does not mean it is only for those who identify as FTM, or even those who are trans-masculine.
-Women, athletes, cis men with gynecomastia, and non-binary folks are all categories of people who make use of this product.
-Whether for reasons of gender affirmation, comfort in certain clothing, or during exercise.
-The ability to move and hold chest tissue in a particular position, without the constriction or compression of other forms of binding, is something many people find beneficial.
+That being said, using trans tape or other binding tapes for chest binding is not limited to those who identify as FTM or transmasculine.
+Women, athletes, cis men with gynecomastia, and non-binary individuals also use these products - for gender affirmation, comfort in specific clothing, or support during physical activity/exercise.
+The ability to reposition and secure chest tissue without the compression of traditional binders is something many find beneficial.

-I sat down with Beau, a trans man who began as a trans tape user several years ago.
-Beau spoke on his experience of putting himself out there as a fat person to help others learn how to bind properly when there wasn’t much guidance for using trans tape.
+I sat down with Beau, a trans man who began using binding tape several years ago.
+Beau shared his experience of putting himself out there as a fat person to help others learn how to bind safely, especially at a time when there was little guidance on using trans-specific tape.

-After posting online about his experience using trans tape, Beau was discovered on Instagram by binding tape manufacturer TransTape, and he began to model the product officially.
-He is now the customer relations manager for the brand.
+After sharing his experience online, Beau was discovered on Instagram by binding tape manufacturer TransTape, and eventually began modeling for the brand.
+He is now the company’s customer relations manager.

 Pros & Cons of Using Trans Tape

-There are several benefits that come with using tape to bind especially compared to alternatives.
-One of the biggest benefits is that trans tape uses tension, rather than compression, to hold and flatten breast tissue.
-This means there is virtually no risk of musculoskeletal damage to the ribs and chest muscles.
+There are several benefits to using tape for binding, especially when compared to traditional alternatives.
+One of the most significant advantages is that trans tape and other binding tapes rely on tension, rather than compression, to hold and flatten breast tissue.
+This means there is virtually no risk of musculoskeletal damage to the ribs or chest muscles.

-Those who find binding with a compression binder difficult due to chest size, sensory issues, and respiratory conditions such as asthma, can use trans tape to bind comfortably.
-KT tape/trans tape can also be worn for up to 5 days without needing to be changed or removed and can be worn while swimming and showering.
+Binding tape can be a more comfortable option for people who struggle with compression binders due to chest size, sensory sensitivity, or respiratory conditions such as asthma.
+KT tape and trans tape can also be worn for up to five days without needing to be changed or removed, and they’re designed to withstand water - making them suitable for swimming and showering.

 As a past user of the product (he received top surgery earlier this year), Beau shared how using tape to bind became a very positive experience.

-Alongside the benefits, there are drawbacks to binding with trans tape.
-Be aware of these risks before using trans tape, and know what warning signs to look out for if things are going wrong.
-Trans tape should never be wrapped around the chest, as this causes compression and can pose serious risks.
+Alongside the benefits, there are important drawbacks to consider when using trans tape or other binding tapes.
+It’s essential to be aware of these risks before trying binding tape and to know what warning signs to watch for if something goes wrong.
+Binding tape should never be wrapped around the entire chest, as this creates compression and can pose serious health risks.

-The main risk of using trans tape is skin damage.
-Different brands use different adhesives, so it’s good to confirm what is in them before use, especially if you have any known allergies or sensitivities to adhesives.
-A test strip will help to determine your sensitivity.
+The most common risk is skin damage.
+Different brands use different adhesives, so it’s important to check the ingredients - especially if you have known allergies or sensitivities.
+Doing a patch test with a small strip can help determine if your skin will react negatively.

 I also spoke with Matt, a trans male artist from Poland, who shared with me his less-than-positive experience using trans tape, due to his sensory issues.